-Each Sub-grantee is to have a grievance process in place if any client is denied services; rent is increased due to the improvements on a weatherized rental property within the first 12 months after completion of the weatherization or other concerns or issues about WAP.
+Each Sub-grantee is to have a grievance process in place if any client is denied services; rent is increased due to the improvements on a weatherized rental property within the first 12 months after completion of the weatherization, at the time of application denial, or other concerns or issues about WAP.
 The process must be given to the client in writing, at the time of intake.
-This process will be verified during fiscal monitoring of the Subgrantees.
+This process will be verified during fiscal monitoring of the Sub-grantees.